 What Makes This Recipe Great

-Nothing screams winter more than a warm cup of holiday cheer in chocolate form.
-Enter, Christmas hot chocolate!
-A cozy, warm cup of hot chocolate is one of my favorite healthier treats to have while snuggled up on the couch after a long day.
+Nothing screams winter more than a warm cup of homemade hot cocoa while watching a Christmas movie (Polar Express is my fave!) on a cold winter evening!This Christmas hot chocolate! is cozy, warm, and one of my favorite healthier treats to have while snuggled up on the couch during the colder months.

-Most hot chocolate mixes are loaded with sugar, corn syrup, hydrogenated oils, dairy, and other additives I can’t even pronounce.
+Regular hot chocolate mix is loaded with sugar, corn syrup, hydrogenated oils, dairy, and other additives I can’t even pronounce.
 I set out to make a gluten-free, dairy-free, and vegan hot chocolate recipe that everyone can enjoy.

-With simple ingredients, I swear that this healthier homemade Christmas hot chocolate tastes JUST like the real deal, without the junk.
+With a few basic ingredients, I swear that this healthier homemade Christmas hot chocolate tastes JUST like the real deal, without the junk.
 It also goes perfectly with all the traditional, fun toppings (see below for fun hot chocolate bar ideas!).

 Recipe Highlights